 Just ahead of tonight's episode in our current Tale for Our Time, a word from your humble host:

-As the world bisects into lockdown and looting, I thank all of you who keep this l'il ol' website and its various activities part of your daily rounds.
-We try to make modest adjustments for the tenor of the times, and one such is this spring's audio format of The Mark Steyn Show, which I hope you find a cheery companion regardless of whether you are housebound by state edict or because of rampaging mobs on the street.
-Richard Greene, a First Day Founding Member of The Mark Steyn Club from South Australia, writes of our opening show:
+As the quarantine enforcers tighten the screws, I want to thank all of you who keep this l'il ol' website and its various activities part of your daily rounds.
+We try to make modest adjustments for the tenor of the times, and one such is the new audio format of The Mark Steyn Show, which I hope you find a cheery companion for your increasingly housebound routine.
+David O'Neil, a First Month Founding Member of The Mark Steyn Club from South Australia, writes of our opening show:

-Earlier instalments of The Man Who Was Thursday can be found here - and thank you again for all your comments, thumbs up or down, on this latest serialization.
+Earlier instalments of A Journal of the Plague Year can be found here - and thank you again for all your comments, thumbs up or down, on this latest serialization.
 Very much appreciated.
 If you'd like to know more about The Mark Steyn Club, please click here - and don't forget, for fellow fans of classic fiction and/or poetry, our Steyn Club Gift Membership.

-I'll see you back here tomorrow for Part Nine of The Man Who Was Thursday - and throughout the coming week for more audio delights in our new plague-friendly-format Mark Steyn Show.
+I'll see you back here tomorrow for Part Nine of A Journal of the Plague Year - and throughout the week for more audio delights in our new plague-friendly-format Mark Steyn Show.